Dissociative Identity Disorder (cont.)

 Research indicates that people with dissociative identity disorder have their best opportunity for living a well-adjusted life if they receive comprehensive treatment for their multiple symptoms.
-However, differences in how practitioners diagnose and treat this illness make it difficult to quantify outcomes.
+However, differences in how practitioners diagnose and treat this illness make it difficult to quantify or predict outcomes.

 What are complications of dissociative identity disorder?